definitelynotstarlord/SlowHeim/README.md

 ![Valheim Modpack Landscape](https://github.com/definitelynotstarlord/SlowHeim/blob/main/config/SlowHeimBase-Complete_806x460.png)
+**Should be compatible and working with the March 4th 0.220.3 update**

 ### SlowHeim, Take It Easy!
 Welcome to SlowHeim!
 A modpack focused on a vanilla+ experience that offers a much slower pace and a bit more of a challenge than normal, especially when it comes to surviving the environment.